cpit251/cpit251.github.io/content/notes/continuous-integration.md

 lastmod: 2023-01-06T09:30:51+03:00
 weight: 3
 draft: false
 description: "This lecture note will guide you through everything you need to know about continuous integration (CI).
-We’ll go through an example of how to use a CI service (circleCI) with a version control service (GitHub) to automate the process of building and testing your software."
+We’ll go through an example of how to use a CI service (circleCI) with a version control service (GitHub) to automate the process of building, testing, and generating code coverage reports."
 ---

 ![Continuous Integration (CI)](/images/notes/ci/continuous-integration-CI.png)